 Cats, in particular, are not fond of being bathed and have a fine-tuned skillset for grooming.
 However, there are some occasions when a cat will need to be bathed - older cats can't clean themselves like they used to due to achy joints from arthritis and sick cats, overweight cats, and even depressed cats may spend less time grooming.
 Here's how to give your cats a stress-free bath!

-1. Have towels, washcloths, and cat-friendly shampoo at the ready to minimize the time your cats have to spend being wet.
+1. Have towels, washcloths, and cat-friendly shampoo at the ready to minimise the time your cats have to spend being wet.

 2. First, brush your cats to remove tangles and mats.